 Soil in winter does not need to be ignored.
 In fact, this is when you can build your best base.
 Add plenty of compost or aged manure to your beds before planting.
 Then, lay down a thick layer of mulch made from materials such as straw, shredded leaves, or pine needles.
 This locks in moisture, keeps the ground from freezing too quickly, and creates a cozy environment for roots.

-As for watering?
-It’s a balance.
+Even inside a greenhouse for plants in winter, moisture management is critical.
 Plants need less hydration in winter, but dry soil can still kill them.
 Water during the warmest part of the day and avoid soaking the soil before a freeze.

 Winter Squash Gardening Tips: How to Plan, Sow, and Store